ogc1231/puzzle-pyramid/README.md

 # PUZZLE PYRAMID

-Puzzle Pyramid is Python terminal adventure game, It follws the story of a person who arrives in Cario to explore a mysterious pyramid.
+Puzzle Pyramid is Python terminal adventure game, It follows the story of a person who arrives in Cairo to explore a mysterious pyramid.
 The game contains storyline narrative, [Quiz](https://en.wikipedia.org/wiki/Quiz) questions and the game of [Rock, Paper, Scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors).
-The game contains many oppurunities for the player enter inputs and make choices on what option they wuld like to choose or which direction to take.
+The game contains many opportunities for the player enter inputs and make choices on what option they would like to choose or which direction to take.

-The game was made for those who enjoy the mythology of Ancient Eygpt, quiz questions based on the mythology of Ancient Eygpt, rock, paper, scissors and a story narrative.
+The game was made for those who enjoy the mythology of Ancient Egypt, quiz questions based on the mythology of Ancient Egypt, rock, paper, scissors and a story narrative.
 The contain has permadeath, so when you die you must restart from the beginning again.

 [Live Link - Puzzle Pyramid](https://puzzle-pyramid.herokuapp.com/)